Configuring Proxy Sets

 Enables the device to send in-call SIP messages (e.g., re-INVITE and BYE) to the currently active proxy if the proxy to which the dialog-initiating INVITE message was sent is currently offline.
 This is applicable when the Proxy Set has multiple proxies (IP addresses).
 This feature occurs even if the currently active proxy was offline when the call was established.

-[0] Disable = (Default) The device sends in-call SIP messages to the currently active proxy, as long as it was online upon call establishment.
-If the currently active proxy was offline upon call establishment, the device sends the in-dialog message to another proxy address.
-If there is no additional proxy, the message is not sent.
+[0] Disable = (Default) The device sends in-call SIP messages to the currently active proxy if it was online upon call establishment.
+If it was offline upon call establishment, the device sends the in-dialog message to a different proxy in the Proxy Set.
+If no additional proxies exist, the device doesn't send the message.

-[1] Enable = The device sends in-call SIP messages to the currently active proxy regardless of its state (i.e., online or offline) when the call was established.
+[1] Enable = The device sends in-call SIP messages to the currently active proxy, regardless of its state (i.e., online or offline) when the call was established.

 Note: